yapshinn/moe-kuochuansec/_cca/Uniformed Groups/Boys' Brigade.md

 **Mission:** To nurture Youths, based on Christian values to lead and serve.

-<p style="text-align: justify">The Boys' Brigade 5th Singapore Company was founded in 1934 by Mr. John McNeish.
+<p style="text-align: justify;font-size:16px;">The Boys' Brigade 5th Singapore Company was founded in 1934 by Mr. John McNeish.
 It was then located at Choon Guan Presbyterian Boys School and sponsored by Katong Presbyterian Church in Joo Chiat.

 In the 1990s when Kuo Chuan Presbyterian Schools were built in Bishan St. 13, 5th Company was subsequently relocated to operate in the secondary school.
 The 5th Company is now sponsored by Adam Road Presbyterian Church.</p>